Management Aptitude Evaluation (MAE)

 |Supervision||Measures the degree to which the individual has the ability and disposition to motivate others, relate well to employees, create a sense of unity among staff, and maintain high levels of employee satisfaction.
 Supervision skills are important for positions that require overseeing and managing others.|

-An average overall TOTAL SCORE of 60% is required to pass the MAE.
-This includes the average of the CONTENT COMPONENTS and SCORE VALIDITY.
+An average overall TOTAL SCORE SUMMARY of 60% is required to pass the MAE.

 C.Mgr. designation candidates may take the MAE up to three times within a CALENDAR YEAR (January 1 to December 31) to achieve a successful outcome, however, a period of 30 days must elapse between evaluations to allow sufficient time for professional development.

 C.I.M.
 Exemption status designation candidates who do not attain the MAE passing score must complete the Professional Development Program.